uwmadisoncals/cals-main-plugins/wp-photo-album-plus/readme.txt

 = New Features =

-* ImageMagic phase I. Command interface.
+* ImageMagick phase I. Command interface.
 See Table IX-K7.
 Implemented: rotation of non-standard orientation, rotate and flip on the photo admin page.
 This feature is still under development.
 If you see unexpected behaviour, please report it here: https://wordpress.org/support/plugin/wp-photo-album-plus

 = Other Changes =